bernie-skipole/indi/docs/source/usage/functions.rst

 indiredis.inditoredis
 ^^^^^^^^^^^^^^^^^^^^^

-Converts directly between indiserver (port 7624) and redis, converting indi XML to redis key-value storage.
+An INDI client which reads data from indiserver (port 7624) converts the XML to redis key-value storage.
+In the other direction, subscribes to XML data published via Redis and transmits to indiserver.
+Enables a GUI or web client to communicate to indiserver purely via redis.

 .. autofunction:: indiredis.inditoredis